h3xar0n/spinozapp-v3/README.md

 > A Vue project with 3 novel approaches to navigating Spinoza's Ethics and making it relevant to everyday life

+Want to contribute?
+Please see the "Milestones" section and check the dependencies of various issues.
+If you want to make a change that is not listed, let's talk!
+Even we don't end up merging a pull request, you're encouraged to clone and share this project.

+For the graph in particular, we need some help building the data structure; it should be suited to D3 so that visualization is straightforward (i.e. we do not want to make any assumptions about the graph in D3 itself).
+Ideally it will be something that we can also use to accomadate

 ## Build Setup

 ``` bash